 In the scriptures ” the Father who is in heaven meets His children with great love and speaks with them; and the force and power in the word of God is so great that it stands as support and energy for the Church, strength of faith for her sons and daughters, food for the soul, a pure and everlasting source of spiritual life.”
 (DV 21)

-We might be tempted to yearn for the older lectionary for the Tridentine Mass, which is used in the Extraordinary Celebration of Mass in Latin.
+We might be tempted to yearn for the older lectionary for the Tridentine Mass, which was used in the Extraordinary Celebration of Mass in Latin.
 It contains a much smaller sample of scripture readings: about 22 percent of the Gospels, 11 percent of the epistles and less than1 percent of the Old Testament.
 But that approach abandons the church’s desire to be open to the treasures of the scripture and a deeper biblical spirituality.

 In her Constitution on the Liturgy, the church emphasizes the place of the Word of God in the mystery of the Eucharist.
 She believes that “the two parts which, in a certain sense, go to make up the Mass, namely, the liturgy of the word and the eucharistic liturgy, are so closely connected with each other that they form but one single act of worship.”